mmsal512/tabdil/README.md

 2.  **Cross-Currency Conversions (e.g., USD → SAR):**
     *   Primary: Uses real-time rates from the external API.
     *   Fallback: Uses historical rates if API is unavailable.

+### AI Service Architecture

+The AI system is designed for flexibility and security:

+1. **Multi-Provider Support:** Switch between OpenRouter and Gemini without code changes
+2. **Fresh Config Reading:** Configuration is read on every request (no caching issues)
+3. **Secure Error Handling:** Raw API errors are logged, users see friendly messages
+4. **Usage Tracking:** All AI requests are logged with token counts

 ### Mobile Responsiveness